Ohrid holidays

 Laid-back evenings

-Stroll through the Old Town in the evening to take a look in the shops or pick up a post-dinner ice-cream.
+Stroll through the Old Town in the evening to take a look in the shops or pick up an ice-cream after dinner.
 Grab a drink at one of the bars in the harbour, or wander along the wooden promenade that stretches towards Potpesh beach before turning in for the evening.

 Lively evenings